-Finally, think about which societies will look good on future job applications – if you're after a career in journalism, you'd be silly not to sign up to the student newspaper, for instance.
+Finally, think about which societies and other extracurricular activities will look good on future job applications.
+For example, if you're after a career in journalism, it's a great idea to sign up for the student newspaper.

 Thinking you have to hang out with the first person you meet, forever

 You've probably had everyone telling you that you'll meet your friends for life at university.
-As a result of this sort of chat, many freshers find themselves in a wild panic when they don't discover these special people in the first few days.
+As a result, many freshers find themselves in a wild panic when they don't discover these special people in the first few days.